mkraenz/dungeonmans-modding-tools/packages/cli/README.md

 - Type checking
 - and Hover-over documentation

 for your mod files.
 Your text editor needs to be able to provide these features from JSON Schemas.
-If you don't know how to do this for your text editor, VS Code does a great job at this.
+If you don't know how to set this up for your text editor, VS Code does a great job at this out-of-the-box.

+### Background

+Dungeonmans defines most content in a custom **plain text format** called **EntityDefs**.
+While you can certainly write monsters, items etc by hand, you don't get any quality of life features.
+Using the CLI tool, you can write your content in JSON files and then build them into EntityDefs.
+This way you can use your text editor's features to help you write your mod.

 ## Get Started